Iran launches missiles at US military base in Qatar in retaliation for American bombing

 Earlier Monday, Iranian Gen. Abdolrahim Mousavi, the chief of joint staff of armed forces, warned Washington that its strikes had given Iranian forces a “free hand “ to “act against U.S. interests and its army.”

-Tens of thousands of American troops are based in the Middle East, many in locations within range of short-range Iranian missiles.
+Tens of thousands of American troops are based in the Middle East.

 The Israeli military also confirmed it struck roads around Iran’s Fordo enrichment facility to obstruct access to the site.
 The underground site was one of those hit in Sunday’s attack by the United States on three nuclear facilities.
 The Israeli military did not elaborate.